Mold Inspector Certification for Prevention, Remediation, and Removal Training

 Module 2: Understanding Mold and Mold Hazards

-This module will focus on explaining what mold is and its existence in both indoor and outdoor environments.
-We will also discuss the health implications linked to mold exposure, encompassing symptoms, infections, and contaminants.
-Additionally, we will explore mycotoxins, Organic Dust Toxic Syndrome (ODTS), Hypersensitivity Pneumonitis (HP), and the significance of personal protective equipment (PPE).
+Learn what mold is and how it exists in both indoor and outdoor environments.
+Explore the health effects of mold exposure, including symptoms, infections, and contaminants.
+Understand mycotoxins, Organic Dust Toxic Syndrome (ODTS), Hypersensitivity Pneumonitis (HP), and the correct use of personal protective equipment (PPE).

 - Lesson 3: What is Mold?